 6.3.4 All cars, trucks, ATV/UTVs, and motorcycles are not to be stored or left in the harbor.

 6.4.1 Approval and Registration of Golf Carts

-18.104.22.168 Unit Owners may register only one golf cart each per Unit Owner, regardless of the number of individuals in the owner’s immediate family or the number of slips he/she owns or occupies.
+184.108.40.206 Unit Owners must submit a request for use of a golf cart to the Board of Directors before the golf cart enters the harbor.
+Owners may register only one golf cart each per Unit Owner, regardless of the number of individuals in the owner’s immediate family or the number of slips he/she owns or occupies.

-22.214.171.124 Golf carts must be registered with liability insurance and Unit Owners must provide a Certificate of Insurance before the golf cart enters the marina.
+220.127.116.11 Golf carts must be registered with liability insurance and Unit Owners must provide a Certificate of Insurance before the golf cart enters the harbor.

-126.96.36.199 Unit Owners are responsible for any personal injury or property damage that results from golf cart operation, regardless of who the operator was at the time of the incident.
+18.104.22.168 Unit Owners are responsible for any personal injury or property damage that results from golf cart operation, regardless of who the operator was at the time of the incident.
 Wind Pointe Harbor assumes no liability for accidents, misuse, theft, damage, injury, or other occurrence or mishap arising from golf cart operation on harbor property.
 If deemed appropriate, the Board of Directors may revoke the use of the golf cart.

 6.4.2 Golf Cart Specifications